Talaat Pasha: Escape to Germany

 Talaat Pasha delivered a farewell speech in the last CUP congress on 1 November, where it was decided to dissolve the party.
-With Enver, Cemal, Nazım, Şakir, Azmi, and Osman Bedri, he fled the Ottoman capital on a German torpedo boat that night where they landed in Sevastopol, Crimea and scattered from there.
-Before escaping the Ottoman Empire, he wrote a letter to İzzet Pasha promising his return to the country.
-Public opinion was shocked by the departure of Talaat Pasha, even though he had been known to turn a blind eye on corrupt ministers appointed because of their associations with the CUP.
+With Enver, Cemal, Nâzım, Şakir, Azmi, and Osman Bedri, he fled the Turkish capital on a German torpedo boat that night where they landed in Sevastopol, Crimea and scattered from there.
+Before escaping the empire, he wrote a letter to İzzet, who facilitated his escape, promising his return to the country.
+Public opinion was shocked and outraged by the departure of Talaat Pasha, as many were expecting him to be arrested.
+It also left the country in a sudden power vacuum.
+According to the testimony of Midhat Şükrü, the CUP's long time secretary-general, and Dr. Nâzım, their decision to flee was driven by them being persecuted for their actions solving the Armenian question.

-Talaat, Nazım, and Şakir wound up in Berlin on 10 November, the day after Kaiser Wilhelm II fled the city due to the November Revolution.
-The new chancellor, Friedrich Ebert of the SPD, signed the documents secretly allowing Talaat asylum in Germany, where he and Nazım settled in a flat at Hardenbergerstraße 4 (Ernst-Reuter Square), Charlottenburg, under the pseudonym "Ali Sâî Bey".
-Next to his apartment he founded the "Oriental Club" (Şark Kulübesi), where anti-Entente Muslims and European activists met.
-Though he was a wanted man in the Ottoman Empire and Britain, Talaat managed to attend the Socialist International in the Netherlands.
+Talaat, Nâzım, Şakir and some other Turkish officers wound up in Berlin on 10 November, the day after Kaiser Wilhelm II fled the city due to the November Revolution.
+The new chancellor, Friedrich Ebert of the SPD, signed the documents secretly allowing Talaat asylum in Germany, where he and Nâzım settled in a flat at Hardenbergerstraße 4 (Ernst-Reuter Square), Charlottenburg, under the pseudonym "Ali Sâî Bey".
+Next to his apartment he founded the "Oriental Club" (Şark Kulübü), where anti-Entente Muslims and European activists met.
+Though he was a wanted man in Turkey and Britain, Talaat managed to attend the Socialist International in the Netherlands.
 He was also able to travel to Italy, Switzerland, Sweden, and Denmark.
-In all of these visits, he lobbied against the new Allied world-order, specifically against their designs on the Ottoman Empire.
-Behind bars for his role in the Sparticist uprising, Karl Radek reconnected Talaat (their previous encounter being on opposite sides of the negotiating table at Brest) who frequently visited him at Moabit prison.
-Despite his mobility, his exile was one of practical poverty.
+In all of these visits, he lobbied against the new Allied world-order, specifically against their designs on the partition of the Ottoman Empire.
+Behind bars for his role in the Sparticist uprising, Talaat reconnected with Karl Radek (their previous encounter being on opposite sides of the negotiating table at Brest) and frequently visited him with Enver at Moabit prison.
+Despite his mobility as a fugitive, his exile was one of practical poverty.
 At one point wishing to start a newspaper, he didn't have enough money to do so, so he wrote his memoirs instead.